Rajan316/deep-learning/README.md

 The term “deep” usually refers to the number of hidden layers in the neural network.
 Traditional neural networks only contain 2-3 hidden layers, while deep networks can have as many as 150.

-## Objective

-This repository aims at performing deep learning on a variety of image classsifcation tasks through programming in Python.

 # Convolutional Neural Networks